 FWF RESERVES THE RIGHT TO SUBSTITUTE A PRIZE OF EQUAL OR GREATER VALUE IN THE EVENT THE OFFERED PRIZE IS UNAVAILABLE.

 BINDING AGREEMENT: In order to enter the FWF Photo Contest, Entrant must agree to these Official Rules (“Rules”).
 Because these Rules form a legally binding agreement with respect to this Contest, please read them carefully.
-If Entrant does not agree to the Rules, Entrant is not eligible to participate in the FWF Photo Contest or to win any of the prizes.
+If Entrant does not agree to and abide by the Rules, Entrant is not eligible to participate in the FWF Photo Contest or to win any of the prizes.
 Entrant agrees that his/her registration as an individual participant under the FWF Photo Contest constitutes his/her agreement to these Rules.

 INTELLECTUAL PROPERTY: Entrants retain ownership and all other rights to future use of the photographs they enter except for the following: Your entry to the contest constitutes your agreement to allow your entered photographs—and your name, city, and state—to be published as Winners in Florida Wildlife Federation publications and on the FWF website, and you grant to FWF and its licensees the perpetual, worldwide non-exclusive license to reproduce, distribute, display and create derivative works of the entry (along with a name credit) in connection with the FWF Photo Contest and promotion for the FWF Photo Contest, in any media now or hereafter known.